What is the Revocation of Parentage Act?

 The Revocation of Parentage Act of 2012 changed the outdated law regarding fathers’ rights in Michigan, protecting men from being “dads by default” in paternity and child custody cases.
 LEWIS & DICKSTEIN P.L.L.C. has represented fathers in felony child support cases who had no idea they were required to pay child support and, in some cases, were not even aware they were fathers.

 If you are in a similar situation, you cannot afford to forgo experienced, aggressive legal representation.
-Failure to pay child support can lead to excessive fines and/or a prison sentence.
-As one of Michigan’s most experienced legal firms, LEWIS & DICKSTEIN P.L.L.C. is here to prevent you from becoming financially liable for children who are not yours under the Revocation of Parentage Act.
+Failure to pay child support can lead to excessive fines and a prison sentence.
+As one of Michigan’s most experienced legal firms, LEWIS & DICKSTEIN P.L.L.C. will work to prevent you from becoming financially liable for children who are not yours under the Revocation of Parentage Act.

 How did Michigan Law Change in 2012?

-Before 2012, The Paternity Act of 1956 was enforced in child custody and child support cases.
+Before 2012, Courts enforced The Paternity Act of 1956 in child custody and child support cases.
 Before 2012, biological fathers had virtually no rights.
 To preserve the sanctity of marriage, the law stated that a married couple was presumed responsible for children, even if the woman was unfaithful to her husband, resulting in a child from a third man, the biological father.
-Even though he is not the child’s biological father, the woman’s husband was held responsible for children who were not his.
-The outdated law resulted in numerous Michigan men being held accountable for providing child support for children who do not belong to them simply because they are married to the mother.
-Additionally, biological fathers were stripped of parental rights, including contact with their children.
+Thus, the woman’s husband was held responsible for children who were not biologically his children.
+The outdated law resulted in numerous Michigan men being held accountable for providing child support for children who do not belong to them simply because they are married to the mother and stripped biological fathers of their parental rights, including contact with their children.
 The Revocation of Parentage Act is the controlling law in Michigan today.

 How does the Revocation of Parentage Act Protect Fathers?